rabbithay/fast-dinner/README.md

 ## About

 Fast Dinner is the implementation of a restaurant menu Web application that promises to deliver your order in 6 minutes!
-(Didn't want to work in this kitchen, thank goodness I'm just the dev.)
+(I wouldn't want to work in this kitchen, thank goodness I'm just the dev.)

 You can choose the menu items you want to order: food, drink and dessert.
 The quantity of each item can be changed, and when selecting items from each of the categories the order confirmation button is enabled.